GooTechnologies/goojs/README.md

 Tests
 -----

-The tests use Jasmin (http://pivotal.github.com/jasmine/) and Testacular (http://vojtajina.github.com/testacular/).
+The tests use Jasmine (http://pivotal.github.com/jasmine/) and Testacular (http://vojtajina.github.com/testacular/).

+### Testacular

 For testacular, the latest version is need (0.5.X) unless version >=0.6.0 has been released, install the canary build